 You may find it difficult to make decisions right now, such as moving, starting a new job, or major financial changes.
 You may want to delay making any major decisions until many months or a year after your loss.
 When the time comes, talk to your friends and family to help you make choices that will best meet your needs.

 Celebrating holidays and special days

 Celebrating a special day like a holiday or birthday for the first time without your loved one can be hard.
 Planning ahead can make holidays a little easier to manage.
 You may want to celebrate differently this year; perhaps create a new ritual.
 You may want to spend time with other members of your family or close friends.
-You might even choose to do something nice by yourself.
+You may even choose to do something nice by yourself.
 Whatever choices you make, remember that there are no right or wrong ways to respond to these special days.
 Try to do what feels most comfortable for you.

 Helping your children cope with loss